hgjersdal/eigen-track-fitter/README.markdown

 The simulation experiments use root for plotting.

-##Building and running the material estimator
+##Building and running

+	   make simple
+	   ./simple
+will simulate 1M tracks, and refit them with CKF + DAF.
+Residuals and chi2 is plotted to plots/simple.root.

 	   make estmat
 	   ./estmat <option>